About Bere Mill

 Bere Mill is an area of ancient agricultural land, which was first built in the 10th century.
 The mill, powered by water, supported the milling and farming use which stretched over the subsequent thousand years after it was built.
 During this time, it was the local corn mill and the base of an extensive water meadow system since the late 1600s.
 Bere Mill was also the founding location of the Portals banknote operation, where paper for the Bank of England was produced by hand.
 Today, it remains an iconic fishing spot and now a model environmentally friendly farm.

-Bere Mill comprises:
+Bere Mill comprises of:

 • A modernised mill house in family use with self sufficient power and utilities